Travel to Slovenia

 Connections and through trains are available from principal eastern and western European cities.
 International destinations with direct services include Belgrade, Vienna and Zagreb.

-Some international trains have couchette coaches as well as bar and dining cars.
-Contact Slovenske Eleznica (tel: +386 1 291 3332; www.slo-zeleznice.si) for more information.
+Some international trains have couchette coaches, as well as bar and dining cars.
+Contact Slovenske Železnice (tel: +386 1291 3332; www.slo-zeleznice.si) for more information.

-InterRail: offers unlimited first- or second-class travel in up to 29 European countries for European residents of over six months with two pass options.
-The Global Pass allows travel for 15 days, 22 days, one month, five days in 10 days or 10 days in 22 days across all countries.
+Interrail: Offers unlimited first- or second-class travel in up to 29 European countries for European residents of over six months with two pass options.
+The Global Pass allows travel for 15 days, 22 days, one month, five days in 15 days or seven days in one month across all countries.
 The One-Country Pass offers travel for three, four, six or eight days in one month in any of the countries except Bosnia & Herzegovina and Montenegro.

 Travel is not allowed in the passenger's country of residence.
-Reductions are available for travellers under 26.
-Children under 12 are free when travelling with an adult using an Adult Pass.
+Travellers under 26 years receive a reduction.
+Children under 12 travel free when accompanied by an adult using an Adult Pass.
 Supplements are required for some high-speed services, seat reservations and couchettes.
 Discounts are offered on Eurostar and some ferry routes.
-Available from Voyages-sncf.com (tel: +44 844 848 5848, in the UK; www.voyages-sncf.com).
+Available from Interrail (www.interrail.eu).

-Eurailpass: offers unlimited train travel in up to 28 European countries.
-Tickets are valid for 15 days, 21 days, one month, two months, three months, five days in 10 days, 10 days in two months or 15 days in two months.
+Eurail: Offers unlimited train travel in up to 28 European countries.
+Tickets are valid for 15 days, 22 days, one month, two months, three months, five days in one month, 7 days in one month, 10 days in two months or 15 days in two months.
 The Global Pass allows travel across all participating countries.
-The Select Pass is valid in four bordering countries.
+The Select Pass is valid in up to four bordering countries.
 The Regional Pass lets you travel in two bordering countries.
 The One Country Pass offers travel in one of 27 countries.

 Adult passes are valid for first-class travel, while youth passes (under 26) are valid for second-class travel.
 Children under 12 are free when accompanied by an adult using an Adult Pass.
 The passes cannot be sold to EU citizens or residents.
 Available from Eurail (www.eurail.com).